 In March 2008, the FASB issued FAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities" ("FAS 161").
-FAS 161 amends FAS 133 to provide enhanced disclosure requirements surrounding how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for under FAS 133 and how derivative instruments and related hedged items affect an entity's financial position, financial performance and cash flows.
-FAS 161 is effective for the Company as of the beginning of Fiscal 2010, including interim periods thereafter.
+FAS 161 amends FAS No. 133, "Accounting for Derivative Instruments and Hedging Activities," and subsequent amendments (collectively, "FAS 133") to provide enhanced disclosure requirements surrounding how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for under FAS 133 and how derivative instruments and related hedged items affect an entity's financial position, financial performance and cash flows.
+FAS 161 is effective for the Company as of the fourth quarter of Fiscal 2009.
 The implementation of FAS 161 is not expected to have a material impact on the Company's consolidated financial statements.

 In December 2007, the FASB issued FAS No. 141R, "Business Combinations" ("FAS 141R"), which replaces FAS No. 141.
 FAS 141R was issued to create greater consistency in the accounting and financial reporting of business combinations, resulting in more complete, comparable and relevant information for investors and other users of financial statements.
-FAS 141R establishes principles and requirements for how an acquirer in a business combination recognizes and measures in its financial statements the identifiable assets acquired, liabilities assumed, and any noncontrolling interests in the acquired business, including goodwill, generally at their fair values for all business combinations (whether partial, full or step acquisitions); the need to recognize contingent consideration at its fair value on the acquisition date and, for certain arrangements, to recognize changes in fair value in earnings until settlement; and the need to expense acquisition-related transaction and restructuring costs rather than to treat them as part of the cost of the acquisition.
+FAS 141R establishes principles and requirements for how an acquirer in a business combination recognizes and measures in its financial statements the identifiable assets acquired, liabilities assumed, and any noncontrolling interests in the acquiree as well as the goodwill acquired.
+Significant changes from Current practice resulting from FAS 141R include the need for the acquirer to record 100% of all assets and liabilities of the acquired business, including goodwill, generally at their fair values for all business combinations (whether partial, full or step acquisitions); the need to recognize contingent consideration and restructuring costs rather than to treat them as part of the cost of the acquisition.
 FAS 141R also establishes disclosure requirements to evaluate the nature and financial effects of the business combinations.
 FAS 141R is effective for the Company as of the beginning of Fiscal 2010 and will be applied prospectively to business combinations that close on or after March 29, 2009.

 In December 2007, the FASB issued FAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an Amendment of ARB No. 51" ("FAS 160").
 FAS 160 establishes accounting and reporting standards for noncontrolling interests (previously referred to as "minority interests") in a subsidiary and for the deconsolidation of a subsidiary, to ensure consistency with the requirements of FAS 141R.
 FAS 160 states that noncontrolling interests should be classified as a separate component of equity, and establishes reporting requirements that provide sufficient disclosures that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
-FAS 160 is effective for the Company as of the beginning of Fiscal 2010 and the application of FAS 160 is on expected to have a material effect on the Company's consolidated financial statements.
+FAS 160 is effective for the Company as of the beginning of Fiscal 2010 and the application of FAS 160 is not expected to have a material effect on the Company's consolidated financial statements.

-In February 2007, the FASB issued FAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FAS No. 115" ("FAS 159" or the "Standard").
+In February 2007, the FASB issued FAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FAS No. 115" ("FAS 159").
 FAS 159 permits companies to choose to measure, on an instrument-by-instrument basis, financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
 Unrealized gains and losses on items for which the fair value option is elected will be recognized in earnings at each subsequent reporting date.
-The Company did not elect the fair value option for any of its financial assets or financial liabilities upon adoption of the

-Standard in the beginning of Fiscal 2009.
+The Company did not elect the fair value option for any of its financial assets or financial liabilities upon adoption of FAS 159 in the beginning of Fiscal 2009.
 Therefore, the initial application of FAS 159 did not have a material effect on the Company's consolidated financial statements.